-You see public art popping up all around town and perhaps you wonder how it got there, who chose it, and how you can get involved.
-This resource guide will help make AIPP's public art process more transparent.
-While this handbook is geared towards the City of Austin's AIPP program, its contents may also provide some insight into the many other public art programs throughout the United States.
+You see public art around the city sparking conversations, perhaps creating moments of playfulness or curiosity and certainly contributing to how it feels to be in Austin, and perhaps you wonder how it got there and how you can get involved?
+This guide will help you understand the public art process and get you ready to apply for a public art project of your own.
+While this handbook is geared towards the City of Austin's AIPP program, its contents will give you some insight into how the field of our field operates in general, supporting your future participation in the many other public art programs throughout the United States.